Ohio State: 100 ex-students report sex misconduct by doctor

 COLUMBUS, Ohio (AP) — More than 100 former students have provided firsthand accounts of sexual misconduct by the now-dead Ohio State University team physician at the center of an ongoing investigation, the university said on Friday.

-Over 200 former students and university employees have been interviewed by independent investigators reviewing allegations against Richard Strauss involving male athletes from 14 sports as well as his work at the student health center and his off-campus medical office, University President Michael Drake said.
+Over 200 former students and university employees have been confidentially interviewed by independent investigators reviewing allegations against Richard Strauss involving male athletes from 14 sports as well as his work at the student health center and his off-campus medical office, University President Michael Drake said.
+Those allegations range from 1979 to 1997, during most of Strauss' two decades on the faculty and medical staff.

 "We are grateful to those who have come forward and remain deeply concerned for anyone who may have been affected by Dr. Strauss' actions," Drake said.
 "We remain steadfastly committed to uncovering the truth."

-Ohio State has urged anyone with information to contact the investigators from Seattle-based law firm Perkins Coie, who are looking into the allegations, what university officials knew and how they responded to any concerns about Strauss.
+Ohio State has urged anyone with information to contact the Seattle-based law firm Perkins Coie's investigators, who are looking into the allegations, what university officials knew and how they responded to any concerns about Strauss.
+They also are reviewing whether Strauss examined high school students.

+The university announced the investigation in April after allegations about Strauss were brought forward this year.

+The school said investigators are accepting anonymous reports and noted that they aren't proactively reaching out to potential victims because they want to avoid re-traumatizing anyone who doesn't want to revisit such an experience.

+The head coach back then, Russ Hellickson, similarly has said he would have reported any abuse if he had been aware of it.

-Former athletes say they verbally raised concerns about Strauss as early as 1978, near the start of his two decades at the university.
+Former athletes say they verbally raised concerns about Strauss as early as the late 1970s.

-Ohio State has a record of at least one documented complaint against Strauss.
-Paperwork from 1995 shows the then-director of the student health center said a student's complaint about being inappropriately touched by Strauss during an exam was the first such complaint he'd received.
+His employment records released by the university referenced no reprimands or disciplinary action over any such concerns, but Ohio State has a record of at least one documented complaint against Strauss.
+Paperwork from 1995 shows a then-director of the student health center said a student's complaint about being inappropriately touched by Strauss during an exam was the first such complaint he'd received.

-The documentation that ex-student Steve Snyder-Hill obtained from Ohio State this week shows he complained about Strauss by phone — not by letter, as he'd recalled — and got a letter back from the director, Ted Grace.
+The documentation that ex-student Steve Snyder-Hill obtained from Ohio State this week shows he complained about Strauss by phone — not by letter, as he'd recalled — and heard back from the director, Ted Grace.
+Snyder-Hill said he was told that Strauss denied his allegations.

+"I want to assure you that we had never received a complaint about Dr. Strauss before, although we have had several positive comments," Grace's letter said.

 Grace now leads student health services at Southern Illinois University.
 He declined to comment through a spokeswoman there.